Identities, identity providers (IdPs), and access control

 - Identity provider - the decision-maker verifying your identity and granting access.

 - Authentication - the verification that you are the identity you claim to be.

 - Authorization - giving you access to the application and data you want to access.

-There's one final and vital thing to understand: the application you access in your browser is an intermediary between you and the identity provider the resources you're accessing (data in CDF).
+There's one final and vital thing to understand: the application you access in your browser is an intermediary between you, the identity provider, and the resources you're accessing (data in CDF).
 So precisely what do you get access to?
 The application in your browser or the data in CDF in the cloud?
 Or both?

 The key to understanding this is to know how web applications work.
 The application itself rarely acts standalone (unlike the trusty old Word application on your PC).
 The web application continuously communicates with a cloud service, and that is where all your data is.

 When you sign in to a web application, let's say the CDF portal application, the identity provider grants access to your data, but you don't get access directly.
 It's the web application that interacts with the cloud service as you.
 The identity provider checks both your identity's access rights in the CDF cloud service and if you are allowed to use the CDF portal application itself.
 Somebody else, for example, might not be allowed to use the CDF portal application, but they may be allowed to use InField.

 As long as you are using your browser, the browser application communicates with the cloud CDF services as if it's you.
 Practically, this happens in an elaborate process to provide the web application with a token.
 This token is a very targeted key to grant access to your data using your identity.
 The token expires quickly, so it has to be refreshed regularly (in the background).
 We say that the web application is a client and that the CDF cloud services are a resource that the client accesses.